vkstah/passman/README.md

 - Add, edit or remove credentials (username, password)
 - Copy credentials to clipboard without ever displaying them on the terminal
-- Automatic script timeout after X amount of seconds for additional security
+- Automatic script timeout after 90 seconds for additional security.
+The timeout can be modified as specified in [Arguments](#arguments)
 - Stores AES encrypted credentials into a [PostgreSQL](https://www.postgresql.org/) database

 ## Requirements